furkanakkurt1335/boat/README.md

 # Web Annotation Tool

-A Web Application for Annotating Dependency Parse Treebanks – 492 Project
+A Collaborative Web Tool for Linguistic Annotation - Senior Project, CMPE492

 ## Description

-This project is being developed for improving the already-existing annotation tool [here](https://github.com/boun-tabi/BoAT) called BoAT-v1 and creating a web application for it.
+This project is being developed for improving the already-existing annotation tool [here](https://github.com/boun-tabi/BoAT) called BoAT-v1 and creating a collaborative web application for it.

 ## Fork of original desktop GUI